-I was appointed as a Consultant cataract and retinal surgeon at the Queen Elizabeth II Hospital Birmingham in July 2008.
-I also hold honorary Consultancy at the Birmingham & Midland Eye Centre.
+I was appointed as a Consultant eye surgeon at the Queen Elizabeth Hospital Birmingham in July 2008.

-Since joining the Queen Elizabeth II Hospital I have established state of the art retinal and cataract surgical facilities for the treatment of both NHS patients and military patients at the Royal Centre for Defence Medicine.
+Since joining the Queen Elizabeth Hospital I have been able to develop and refined the state of the art retinal and cataract surgical techniques for the treatment of both NHS patients, and military patients at the Royal Centre for Defence Medicine.

 My work on traumatic eye injuries was shown in the BBC One documentary